djc/instant-segment/README.md

 other usage you should acquire a different data set.

 For the microbenchmark included in this repository, Instant Segment is ~100x faster than the Python implementation.
-Further optimizations are planned -- see the [issues][issues].
 The API has been carefully constructed so that multiple segmentations can share the underlying state to allow parallel usage.

 ## How it works